-State laws affect which business insurance coverage you need.
+Business insurance requirements are different in every state.
 These policies are required everywhere in Alabama, from Birmingham to Huntsville.

 Alabama state law requires small businesses to carry workers' compensation insurance if they have five or more employees, full-time or part-time.
 That includes officers of a corporation and members of a limited liability company (LLC).

-Workers' comp covers medical bills for work-related injuries and illnesses.
-It also provides part of the wages lost while the employee is recovering and unable to work.
+Workers' comp covers medical bills for Alabama workers who are injured on the job or who develop an occupational disease.
+It also provides disability benefits while the employee is recovering and unable to work.

-Alabama's minimum requirements for auto liability insurance are:
+Alabama's minimum requirements for auto liability insurance coverage are: